 Controls may be a matter of personal preference, though some feel the knobs offer more precision when it comes to quickly stopping a job in progress.
-The toggle switch on the 70760 model can be a bit less user friendly than the dial knobs on the other two.
+Again, there is no difference here.

 What’s Included and Optional Accessories

 Each machine includes the chopping/mixing blade, plus a reversible slicing/shredding disc that produces thin slices and coarse grating.
 The 70670 Chef Prep also includes a reversible Crinkle Cut/Fine Shred Disc.
-This crinkle/fine-shred disc can be purchased separately for the 70760 model, but it is not designed to be compatible with the 70730 Bowl Scraper model.
+This disc is not designed to be compatible with the 70730 Bowl Scraper model.

 Pros and Cons

 This is the only model with the bowl scraper feature.
 The drawback, though, is that it has only one slicing/shredding disc, and Hamilton Beach does not make any other optional discs for this model.

 This one includes the crinkle cut/fine grating disc.
 That’s definitely a plus, but it also costs about $15 more, and you sacrifice the bowl scraper feature.
 It’s a matter of which you want most, that or the second slicing/grating disc.